maximum80/rikkyo/presentation/slide.md

 - Say "YES!!!"<!-- .element: class="fragment" data-fragment-index="2" -->
 - Trust your team<!-- .element: class="fragment" data-fragment-index="3" -->
 - Don't say "how", but "why" we do!<!-- .element: class="fragment" data-fragment-index="4" -->
+Note: So, if you want to go forward with team,

 ## conclusion
+Note: 75分程度

 ## How to set a goal